threefoldfoundation/tfchain/erc20/README.md

 Notice that inheritance order in TokenProxy needs to be the same as the one in UpgradeableTokenStorage, otherwise the memory layout will be different, causing the proxy to fail.

+## Building and deployment

+In both the basic and extended folders a `compile.sh` script is present to compile the contracts.

+The solidity compiler (`solc`) is required. :
+- Mac osx: `brew install solidity`